James Rispoli (motorcyclist)

 James Rispoli (born July 19, 1991 in Londonderry, New Hampshire, United States) is an American motorcycle racer.
-In 2018, he will compete in the British Supersport Championship aboard a Yamaha YZF-R6.

 Rispoli is also a two-time AMA Supersport Champion, he was champion of the AMA Supersport East Championship in 2011, and also champion of the AMA Supersport West Championship in 2012.

-Rispoli made his Moto2 world championship debut for Michigan-based team GPTech riding a Tech 3 bike. but was registered by the team as Mistral 610, the real name of the bike, due to the team racing as privateer, he qualified 29th and finished 25th in the race behind the Tech 3 riders Danny Kent and Louis Rossi.
+Rispoli made his Moto2 World Championship debut for Michigan-based team GPTech riding a Tech 3 bike. but was registered by the team as Mistral 610, the real name of the bike, due to the team racing as privateer, he qualified 29th and finished 25th in the race behind the Tech 3 riders Danny Kent and Louis Rossi.